-- B. Narrative Question #2: What changes have you made to maintenance operations in the past year? - Maintenance has been limited in tenant units for COVID 19 safety protocols.
-Preventative maintenance and requested maintenance has continued where safety protocols can be followed. - C. Narrative Question #3: What are your maintenance goals for this coming year?
+- B. Narrative Question #2: What changes have you made to maintenance operations in the past year? - New maintenance staff have been able to have residents follow the proper procedure when requesting maintenance work. - C. Narrative Question #3: What are your maintenance goals for this coming year?